SR-hakwara/CS50_Final_project_v3/README.md

 such as integrating a database or transitioning to a graphical interface.

-Thank you for exploring this project, which demonstrates the core principles of software development and highlights key aspects of the CS50 course.
+Thank you for exploring this project, which demonstrates the core principles of software development and highlights key aspects of the CS50 introduction to programming with python course.